EricB2A/KarmaJob/README.md

 To install ionic, simply run `sudo npm install -g ionic cordova`.

-Then install the depedencies with `sudo npm install`.
+Then install the depedencies with `npm install`.

 To **enable the platform**, use the following commands

-`sudo ionic cordova platform add ios` or/and `sudo ionic cordova platform add android`
+`ionic cordova platform add ios` or/and `ionic cordova platform add android`

 And to run it on your device as a **native app**, use